david-dorf/pyppet/README.md

 `pip install pyppet`

 ## Examples
-Examples can be found at https://github.com/david-dorf/pyppet_models
+Examples can be found at https://github.com/david-dorf/pyppet_models, as well as the basic example contained within this repository.